Christy Irvine PhD

 When working with couples, I practice Emotionally Focused Therapy (EFT), an evidence-based approach rooted in attachment theory that addresses the deeper emotional needs that underlie patterns of conflict, miscommunication, and disconnection between partners.
 Most couples I work with feel distant from their partners and stuck in frustration, fear, or avoidance.
 From my perspective, neither partner is the "problem" in the relationship; rather, I view the problem as the habitual cycle in which the couple is stuck.

-I'm a licensed clinical psychologist specializing in individual and couples therapy.
+I'm a licensed clinical psychologist specializing in individual and couple therapy.
 I am passionate about working with people who want to feel more connected to themselves and their loved ones, but who remain stuck in patterns of fear, avoidance, rumination, or reactivity.
 I support my clients in growing their capacity for awareness, compassion, and curiosity, and turning towards their most deeply held values so that they can live more engaged and meaningful lives.